 Local SEO is the process of website optimization and planning both off-site and on-site strategies to increase visibility in organic search results for local user searches.
-Local SEO should be introduced primarily for businesses that have a physical location, such as restaurants, bars, barbers, therapists, law offices, or any other types of local businesses that operate in a given city or region.
+Who can benefit from local SEO?
+Businesses that have a physical location, such as restaurants, bars, barbers, therapists, law offices, or any other types of local businesses that operate in a given city or region.

 Benefits of Local SEO

-With local SEO, you can increase your visibility in search results for local keywords, such as those that include the name of a city (for example, “best Italian restaurant in Berlin”).
+The main benefit of local SEO is that you can increase your visibility in search results for local keywords, such as those that include the name of a city (for example, "best Italian restaurant in Berlin").
 This way, more users who are looking for some specific services nearby will be able to find your business easily and receive all the necessary information to choose your local business and not national or even international giants.
-Simply put, local SEO gives you the opportunity to stand out and get local customers.
+Simply put, the biggest benefit of local SEO is that it gives you the opportunity to stand out and get local customers.